PranavaSinghal/TSS-Controls/Week1.md

 **Plant** — The part of the control system that is being controlled.
 It consists of the actuator, which executes the control command, and the process which responds to the actuation and undergoes a time evolution.
 In many cases, the plant could be a dynamic system like a car or a pendulum.

 **Controller** — The part of the control system that provides control commands to the plant so that the state gets driven to the desired one.
-The control command is generally represented by 𝑥   .
+The control command is generally represented by 𝑢   .

 **Sensors** — The part of the control system that takes an observation/measurement of the state completely or partially.
-The sensor observation is generally represented by $$y$$ .
+The sensor observation is generally represented by 𝑦   .

 ## Types of control systems